rafaelks/iOS-SDK/readme.md

   * If it is nil or blank, the Sharethrough SDK will make a call to the Sharethrough platform to retrieve the **DFP Ad Unit ID** that was set inside the platform

 The SDK will handle all the work of calling out to DFP, retrieving the creative from DFP, using the parameter in the DFP creative to fetch the Sharethrough ad, and displaying the Sharethrough ad in the given `UIView` or `UITableView` or `UICollectionView`

+## Known Issues ##
+If you're running your iOS app on a physical iPad while connected to a computer and play a Youtube video from an ad, error messages will be displayed in the Xcode console.
+This is a known iPad on iOS7 issue, but do not affect your app's functionality.
+More information can be found [here][stack-overflow]

+## Quick Links ##
+* [Download SDK][sdk] The latest version of the SDK.
+* [Sample App][sample-app] Sample iOS app which utilizes the SDK.
+* [View SDK Documentation][sdk-docs]

 [sdk]: http://s3.amazonaws.com/iOS-SDK/SharethroughSDK.framework.tar
 [nav-screenshot]: documentation/getting_started/nav_screenshot.png